FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **investigative ability (IA):**
 1. I want to analyse problems that hinder the groups and projects progress and find ways to -resolve them.
-2. I want to broaden my investigative ability by not only gathering information from university material and articles, but also by actively asking experts for their opinion.
+2. I want to broaden my investigative ability by not only gathering information from university material and articles, but also by actively asking experts for their opinion and consuming informational videos.

 **future oriented research (FOR):**
 1. I want to use a Kanban board during the project to make the project and tasks plannable.